-Cor ntext] Extent Significance Level Ecological Socio- economic Magnitude and Geographic Extent Duration Frequency Reversibility Likelihood of Occurrence I No meaningful adverse ecosystem effects.
+Context Extent Significance Level Ecological Socio-economic Magnitude and Geographic Extent Duration Frequency Reversibility Likelihood of Occurrence 1 No meaningful adverse ecosystem effects.
 Effect is not considered important or is not considered important to the stability of affected communities in the region.
-See Table C-2 for VC specific criteria.
+See Table C- 2 for VC specific criteria.
 Short-term: effect is not measurable beyond construction period (two years), or beyond active reclamation period, if directly linked to reclamation phase.
 Effect is expected to occur infrequently, or not at all.
 Effect is readily reversible.
 Unlikely to occur.
-II Adverse effects involve common species or communitie s, or resources of limited significance.
-Effect is considered somewhat important to the stability of affected communities in the region by persons living in potentially affected communities See Table C-2 for VC specific criteria.
+II Adverse effects involve common species or communities, or resources of limited significance.
+Effect is considered somewhat important to the stability of affected communities in the region by persons living in potentially affected communities or the region.
+See Table C- 2 for VC specific criteria.
 Medium-term: effect is likely to persist for life of this project.
 Effect is expected to occur intermittently, possibly with some degree of regularity.
 Effect is reversible at substantial cost, or with difficulty.
 Could reasonably be expected to occur.

-or the region.
-III Adverse effects involve locally or regionally important species, communitie s, or resources.
-Effect is considered highly important to the stability of communities by persons living in potentially affected communities or the region.
-See Table C-2 for VC specific criteria.
+111 Adverse effects involve locally or regionally important species, communities, or Effect is considered highly important to the stability of communities by persons living in See Table C- 2 for VC specific criteria.
 Long-term: effect is likely to persist beyond life of this project.
 Effect is expected to occur regularly or continuously.
 Effect is not reversible.
 Will occur, or is likely to occur.